TheSouffleuringHatter/coding-challenge-souffleur/README.md

 When a registered key combination is detected, the application processes the action and marks the event as "handled," preventing it from reaching other applications or being logged by external monitoring tools.

+BUT the keyboard event absorption is not applied in case of injected keystrokes, ensuring appropriate tools work as expected.

 Windows details: